MySQL Basic Information

 Constraints are rules applied to columns in a table to enforce data integrity and consistency.
 They ensure that the data entered into the database meets certain criteria and prevents invalid data from being stored.

-Entity Integrity Constraints: Ensure that each row in a table has a unique identifier (e.g., PRIMARY KEY, UNIQUE).
+- Entity Integrity Constraints: Ensure that each row in a table has a unique identifier (e.g.,

-Referential Integrity Constraints: Ensure that relationships between tables are maintained (e.g., FOREIGN KEY).
+PRIMARY KEY,UNIQUE). - Referential Integrity Constraints: Ensure that relationships between tables are maintained (e.g.,

-Domain Integrity Constraints: Ensure that the data in a column falls within a specific range or set of values (e.g., CHECK, NOT NULL).
+FOREIGN KEY). - Domain Integrity Constraints: Ensure that the data in a column falls within a specific range or set of values (e.g.,

 Primary Key Constraints